ericniebler/stl2/review/2010808 Batavia review.md

 WB: This is a mess.
 If you can clean it up, I'd be very happy.
 [Improved (happiness is not guaranteed)]

+[reverse.iter.cmp]
+WB: would rather phrase p1 as ... [p1 struck]

+CC: "subsection" should be removed. [p1 struck]

+Group: would like this wording applied throughout. [done]

 [reverse.iter.nonmember]
 CC: [The conditional `noexcept`s] could be simplified [by using `current` instead of `declval`]. [so simplified]